Gaafar Nimeiry: National Reconciliation

 In 1977, a National Reconciliation took place between Sadiq al Mahdi, the leader of the opposition who was based abroad, and Nimeiry.
-A limited measure of pluralism was allowed and Sadiq al Mahdi and members of the Democratic Unionist Party (Sudan) joined the legislature under the umbrella of the Sudan Socialist Union.
+A limited measure of pluralism was allowed and Sadiq al Mahdi and members of the Democratic Unionist Party joined the legislature under the umbrella of the Sudan Socialist Union.
 Hassan al-Turabi, an Islamist leader who had been imprisoned and then exiled after the May Revolution, was invited back and became Justice Minister and Attorney General in 1979.
-Relations between Khartoum and the South Sudan leadership worsened after the National Reconciliation and the National Reconciliation itself came to a premature end in light of disagreements between the opposition and Nimeiry.
+Relations between Khartoum and Southern Sudan leadership worsened after the National Reconciliation and the National Reconciliation itself came to a premature end in light of disagreements between the opposition and Nimeiry.

 1980–1985

 Second term as president

-Nimeiry was one of only two Arab leaders (the other being Qaboos of Oman) who maintained close relations with Anwar Sadat after the Camp David Accords of 1978.
+Nimeiry was one of only two Arab leaders (the other being Qaboos bin Said of Oman) who maintained close relations with Anwar Sadat after the Camp David Accords of 1978.
 He attended Sadat's funeral in 1981.

-In 1981, Nimeiry, pressured by his Islamic opponents, and still President of Sudan, began a dramatic shift toward Islamist political governance and allied himself with the Muslim Brotherhood.
-In 1983, he declared an "Islamic revolution" and imposed Sharia, or Islamic law, throughout the country.
+In 1981, Nimeiry, pressured by his Islamic opponents, began a dramatic shift toward Islamist political governance and allied himself with the Muslim Brotherhood.
+In 1983, he declared an "Islamic revolution" and imposed Sharia law, throughout the country.
 Additionally, he attempted to have himself declared Imam of the Sudanese ummah, but failed.
 To show his dedication to Sharia, he poured $11 million worth of alcohol into the Nile.
 The state-wide declaration of Sharia law alienated the predominantly Christian and animist south.
-In violation of the Addis Ababa Agreement he dissolved the southern Sudanese government and reformed the administrative boundaries of the south into 3 smaller regions to correspond with the pre-1972 provinces that the south was governed under.
+In violation of the Addis Ababa Agreement he dissolved the southern Sudanese government and reformed the administrative boundaries of the south into three smaller regions to correspond with the pre-1972 provinces that the south was governed under.
 This prompted the start of the Second Sudanese Civil War.
 In 1984 he declared a state of emergency, giving special powers to the military.
-In 1985 Nimeiry authorised the execution of the peaceful yet controversial political dissident and Islamic reformist Mahmoud Mohamed Taha after Taha — who was first accused of religious sedition in the 1960s when Sudan's President was Ismail al-Azhari — had been declared an apostate by a Sudanese court.The alliance with the United States was strengthened under the administration of Ronald Reagan.
+In 1985 Nimeiry authorised the execution of the peaceful yet controversial political dissident and Islamic reformist Mahmoud Mohammed Taha after Taha — who was first accused of religious sedition in the 1960s when Sudan's President was Ismail al-Azhari — had been declared an apostate by a Sudanese court.The alliance with the United States was strengthened under the administration of Ronald Reagan.
 American aid increased from $5 million in 1979 to $200 million in 1983 and then to $254 million in 1985, mainly for military programs.
 Sudan thus becomes the second largest recipient of US aid to Africa (after Egypt).
-The construction of four air bases to house Rapid Deployment Force units and a powerful listening station for the CIA near Port Sudan is decided.
+The United states constructed four air bases to house Rapid Deployment Force units and a powerful listening station for the CIA near Port Sudan.

 In 1984 and 1985, after a period of drought, several million people were threatened by famine, particularly in western Sudan.
 The government tried to hide the situation internationally.

 Inflation

-During 1980–85, the Sudanese Pound lost 80 percent of its value due to inflation and renewed civil war.
+Between 1980 and 1985, the Sudanese pound lost 80 percent of its value due to inflation and renewed civil war.